redis/redis/README.md

 of its trademarks but it has requirements that must be followed as described in its Trademark Guidelines available at: https://redis.com/legal/trademark-guidelines/.

-Redis Community Edition internals
+Redis internals
 ===

-If you are reading this README you are likely in front of a GitHub page or you just untarred the Redis Community Edition distribution tar ball.
-In both the cases you are basically one step away from the source code, so here we explain the Redis Community Edition source code layout, what is in each file as a general idea, the most important functions and structures inside the Redis Community Edition server and so forth.
+If you are reading this README you are likely in front of a GitHub page or you just untarred the Redis distribution tar ball.
+In both the cases you are basically one step away from the source code, so here we explain the Redis source code layout, what is in each file as a general idea, the most important functions and structures inside the Redis server and so forth.
 We keep all the discussion at a high level without digging into the details since this document would be huge otherwise and our code base changes continuously, but a general idea should be a good starting point to